Prozac vs Zoloft

 Key Takeaways

-• Switching needs planning: changes are safest with prescriber guidance.
+• Switching needs planning: Changes are safest with prescriber guidance.

 How long it lastsLonger-acting in the bodyShorter-acting than fluoxetine

-Side Effects and Tolerability Patterns
+Side Effects, Safety Signals, and Tolerability

 Weight, Appetite, and Energy Changes